F6ITU/Alexiares_Coax_Out/README.md

-# Alexiares_Coax_Out V1
+# Alexiares_Coax_Out V2

 Kicad files

 OpenHPSDR RX and TX rear panel crowbar (coax input and output)

-'''Version 2.0'''
+###Version 2.0

-This version inclueds the "Pure Signal" relay input comming from inside or outside of the rig This relay forwards PS_in or hpf out to the default RX or ADC depending on the state of TX_RX_Relay signal
+This version includes the "Pure Signal" relay input comming from inside or outside of the rig

+This relay forwards PS_in or hpf out to the default RX or ADC depending on the state of

+TX_RX_Relay signal

-for more informations, please refer to https://wiki.electrolab.fr/Projets:Lab:2017:Peripheriques_Angelia
+for more informations, please refer to

+https://wiki.electrolab.fr/Projets:Lab:2017:Peripheriques_Angelia

 This board could be cut in half and shielded